 I earned my Master of Science in Acupuncture degree from the Southwest Acupuncture College of Boulder in August of 2011.
 This three-year program consists of over 2,500 hours of education including 1,042 hours of clinical practice.
 I was certified as a Diplomate in Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in January 2012.
 This includes certification in Clean Needle Technique.

 After graduation I interned in the Heilongjiang University of Chinese Medicine in Harbin, China, then practiced acupuncture in Fort Collins and Loveland, Colorado since 2012.
 I completed an Apprenticeship in Sports Acupuncture in 2013 as well as continual education for pain, sports injuries, prevention and recovery for injuries.
 I also am a Healing Touch Apprentice and have completed the certification process.
-My training includes adjunctive therapies such as, sports acupuncture, trigger, motor point and injection therapies, cupping, electric stimulation, tui na, auriculotherapy and dietary and lifestyle counseling.
+My training includes adjunctive therapies such as, sports acupuncture, trigger, motor point and injection therapies (dry needling), cupping, electric stimulation, tui na, auriculotherapy and dietary and lifestyle counseling.

 In my practice I treat various conditions and specialize in pain management and relief.
 I partner with my patients to find the “root” (causes), not just the “branches” (symptoms) of the pain.

 I strive to promote optimal physical and emotional health using a blend of acupuncture, dry needling, patented herbs, supplements, holistic nutrition and lifestyle counseling.

 My office complies with the rules and regulations promulgated by the Colorado Department of Health, including the proper cleaning and sterilization of needles and the sanitation of acupuncture offices.
 Only single-use, disposable, factory- sterilized needles are utilized.

 Touch of the East Acupuncture offers pricing levels to be able to provide affordability so that I can see my patients through to wellness and preventative care.